Swizec/reactd3lander/content/articles/corona-simulation.md

 <iframe src="https://corona-simulation.now.sh?title=The+Black+Death&mortality=90&virality=100&reinfectability=0&socialDistancing=30&lengthOfInfection=60" style="border: 0px; width: 100%; height: 670px"></iframe>

 We know it was deadly, spread fast, and that quarantines were attempted.
-30% of Europe died and it took 200 years for the population to recover.
+30% of Europe died and it took 200 years for the population to recover. yikes

 In my simulation it's almost too deadly to spread.

-A more recent famous was [The Spanish Flu](https://en.wikipedia.org/wiki/Spanish_flu).
+A more recent famous epidemic was [The Spanish Flu](https://en.wikipedia.org/wiki/Spanish_flu).
 Aided by compromised immune systems from the war, it killed millions.

 <iframe src="https://corona-simulation.now.sh?title=The+Spanish+Flu&mortality=4&virality=75&reinfectability=0&socialDistancing=10&lengthOfInfection=20" style="border: 0px; width: 100%; height: 670px"></iframe>

 The mortality rate of 4% is similar to Covid19, but a typical influenza lasts just 2 weeks vs. corona's 4 weeks.
-Far fewer people die as a result and the simulation even reaches herd immunity on its own.
+Far fewer people die as a result.
+The simulation even reaches herd immunity.

 Now let's compare all that to [HIV](https://en.wikipedia.org/wiki/HIV) – a virus that's deadly, forever, and surprisingly difficult to get with a virality ranging from [0.04% to 1.4%](https://www.thebodypro.com/article/putting-a-number-on-it-the-risk-from-an-exposure-t) in a single exposure.